interlock-network/interlock-smartcontracts/README.md

 Contracts are written in [ink!](https://use.ink), employ [Openbrush](https://openbrush.io), and are hosted on the [Aleph Zero blockchain](https://alephzero.org).

+## NOTICE:

+If you find something wrong or concerning, open an issue.
+If the finding is a sensitive security concern, then for now the best course of action is to email smartcontract POC Blair Munro directly, or reach out on discord: [blair@interlock.network](blair@interlock.network) & @blairmunroakusa.

 ## Contracts:

 #### [$ILOCK Vesting & Rewards](./contract_ilockmvp_sol)

-This is our EVM (ERC20) token contract written for [Arbitrum](https://arbitrum.io), containing provisions for maintaining the $ILOCK vesting schedule.
+This is our EVM (ERC20) token contract written for [Arbitrum](https://arbitrum.io).
+Vesting will be managed in external contracts provided by [TokenOps](https://tokenops.xyz).
 This contract employs Solidity, drawing directly from the standard (audited) OpenZeppelin 5 contract suite.
 To avoid needing to perform a new audit, reward functionality will simply employ the `TransferFrom` ERC20 standard method.

 #### [$ILOCK Vesting, Rewards & Security Staking](./contract_ilockmvp_ink) ~ [_[DOCUMENTATION]_](https://interlock-network.github.io/interlock-smartcontracts/contract_ilockmvp_ink/docs/ilockmvp/)

 This is our Substrate (PSP22) token contract, containing provisions for rewarding Interlockers, and connecting approved external application contracts for 'superuser' privileged access to internal contract functionalities and single-transaction purchases paid in $ILOCK token.
 (Read more in Universal Access NFT and Port/Socket Application Template.)
 This contract employs ink!
-4 and Openbrush 3.
+4, Openbrush 3, and is fully audited by Kudelski Security.

 #### [Universal Access NFT](./contract_uanft) ~ [_[DOCUMENTATION]_](https://interlock-network.github.io/interlock-smartcontracts/contract_uanft/docs/uanft/)

 This is a PSP34 token contract that is capable of managing general access to spaces services online such as API keys, two-factor authentication, and even applications such as traditional software licenses.
 This contract employs ink!
-4, Openbrush 3, and is fully compatible with the Art Zero marketplace.
+4, Openbrush 3, is fully compatible with the Art Zero marketplace, and is fully audited by Kudelski Security.

 #### [Port/Socket Application Template](./contract_application_ink) ~ [_[DOCUMENTATION]_](https://interlock-network.github.io/interlock-smartcontracts/contract_application_ink/docs/application/)

-This is a template for our port/socket contract application formalism, to be an integral part in the upcoming Interlock Network _Community Node_ architecture.
+This is a template for our novel port/socket contract application formalism, to be an integral part in the upcoming Interlock Network _Community Node_ architecture.
 The primary purpose of this contract template is to provide approved entities with a way to interact with our PSP22 token contract internals but _without_ needing Interlock Network to act as a transaction relay for only-owner functionalities (for example, minting an Interlock-owned NFT in exchange for $ILOCK).
 This contract employs ink!
-4.
+4 and is fully audited by Kudelski Security.

 ## Extra and other: